Sachin6318/ERC-20-Token/README.md

            }
        }

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.20" (or another compatible version), and then click on the "Compile HelloWorld.sol" button.
+Make sure the "Compiler" option is set to "0.8.20" (or another compatible version), and then click on the "Compile" button.

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Once the contract is deployed, you can interact with it by calling the testrequire, testrevert, testassert functions.
+Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar but first select the network to the testnet of "Avalanche Network" and connect your "Metmask" wallet.
+Once the contract is deployed, you can interact with it by calling mint, burn, transfer, balance functions.
 ## Authors

 Sachin Singh